 Pour on Gloss

-POUR on GLOSS is a two component plastic resin which can be poured over a rough or level surface to provide a crystal clear finish which sets to a hard, strong, non-brittle, glossy coating.
+POUR on GLOSS is a two-component plastic resin that can be poured over a rough or level surface to provide a crystal clear finish which sets to a hard, strong, non-brittle, glossy coating.

 POUR on GLOSS will provide a remarkable finish equal to 50 coats of traditional varnish in a single application.

 Click here to download our Pour On Gloss Information Sheet

-Doing Decoupage is a breeze by gluing photos & other graphics on a surface with a glue stick, spray on adhesive or water based glue & left until thoroughly dry.
-They should be sealed with a thin coat of a clear water-based sealer & leave until thoroughly dry, before coating in POUR on GLOSS.
+Doing Decoupage is a breeze by gluing photos & other graphics on a surface with a glue stick, spray-on adhesive or water-based glue & left until thoroughly dry.
+They should be sealed with a thin coat of a clear water-based sealer & left until thoroughly dry, before coating in POUR on GLOSS.
 Metal items, shells, bugs & other keepsakes can be attached using a small amount of quick set glue.
 No matter how thick the POUR on GLOSS, it remains crystal clear.

 It can be Post Cured to withstand surface temperatures of 80-85C & therefore prevent marks from hot coffee cups, etc. POUR on GLOSS is not recommended for outdoor use.
 Pour on Gloss can Scratch easily if used for a table or benchtop surface unless it is sealed with AQUACOTE Polyurethane Clear finish which has excellent UV qualities and is extremely tough.

 NOTE: It will not have the same high intensity or high gloss if AQUACOTED